 Parental Leave Pay (PLP)

-In Australia, eligible employees who are the primary carer of a newborn or newly adopted child can receive up to 18 weeks of Parental Leave Pay (PLP) from the Australian Government at the National Minimum Wage.
+In Australia, eligible employees who are the primary care givers of a newborn or newly adopted child can receive up to 18 weeks of Parental Leave Pay (PLP) from the Australian Government at the National Minimum Wage.
 This is in addition to paid parental leave that the employee may receive from their employer.
 The first 12 weeks of PLP is a set period that must be taken continuously within 12 months of the child's birth or adoption.
 The second period allows an employee to use up to 30 days of flexible PLP within 24 months of the birth or adoption.
 Flexible PLP can be taken in periods as negotiated by the employee and employer.

 Often, the Australian Government makes PLP payments through the employer, who pays the employee.
 Employers can provide paid parental leave in enterprise or other registered agreements, employment contracts, and workplace policies too.
 The amount of leave and pay entitlements depends on the relevant agreement, contract, or policy.
 However, employer-funded paid parental leave doesn't affect an employee's eligibility for the Australian Government's PLP Scheme, and employees can receive both.